Haemorrhage Shock And Blood Transfusion Short Question and Answer

 • Administration of intravenous fluid.

-• Catheterization of bladder.
+• Catheterisation of the bladder.

 • Hemodialysis is a severe condition.